orhnk/orhnk/README.md

 <pre>
-I'm a highschool junior ("almost") and want to be a CS major I write code (for amusement ofc) I like Rust, Coffee and Pinkfloyd.
+I'm a highschool junior ("almost") and want to be a CS major I write code (for amusement ofc) I like Rust, Neovim and Arch

 Shortly, I'm still in dev.
 </pre>